How to prepare for hurricane season

-Hurricane season officially begins on Sunday, June 1, 2014.
-It runs through Sunday, Nov.
+Hurricane season officially begins on June 1 and runs through Nov.
 30th.
 Now is the time to start preparations if you haven’t already.
 The day before the storm is really not the best time.
 Homeowners in the Washington, DC Metro area are put on alert once or twice a season, just in case the next tropical storm or hurricane rolls through the area.
 While folks in other states may be affected more frequently or more severely, we still see our share of activity.
 It pays to be prepared.
 A well-kept home exterior can help.
 Do a home inspection to make sure that everything is in good repair.

 Windows and Doors